 After implementing their plan, Step2 found that viewers of their product videos are 174% more likely to make a purchase than non-viewers.

-Today, online video has planted its feet in the lives of people of all ages and there’s no reason to think it’s going away anytime soon.
+Why is video so effective in marketing?
 By integrating video into your marketing efforts, you can capitalize on your audience’s clear desire to experience your products in a way that’s proven to increase sales.
+Online video has securely planted its feet in the lives of people of all ages and there’s no reason to think it’s going away anytime soon.

 Navigating this new marketing format can feel like wading through murky waters, but just know that it’s not as difficult as you might think.